HMRC’s Top 10 Worst Excuses For Late Tax Returns

 Notably, most of the list refers to paper tax returns being lost or damaged.
 For example, ‘a colleague borrowed my tax return to photocopy it and lost it’, ‘my child scribbled all over the tax return’, and tax returns being destroyed in yacht fires or a car accident.
 (Note that, though the deadline for paper tax returns passed in October, tax returns can still be filed online until 31st January).
 Others blamed postmen, internet connections, and not finding a new accountant in time.

 The numbers who attempt the braver excuses are usually a small minority – unsurprising, given the steep penalty regime: an initial penalty of £100, then £10 per day from three to six months.
 However, those wishing to avoid these penalties should beware.
 A genuine reason for not having had a chance to fill it in will always be accepted, but taking a chance will unlikely get you far, as this list stands to show.

 It is important to note that “there will always be help and support available for those who have a genuine excuse”, as according to Ruth Owen, HMRC’s director general of customer services.
 “If you think you might miss the 31 January deadline, get in touch with us now – the earlier we’re contacted, the better”, she added though.

 If you may be late, tell HMRC as soon as possible.
 Ensure that you have evidence for being late, then file and pay for the return as soon as you can.
 These are the best steps you can take to avoiding a penalty.
-If you are unsure about these, or if you require London accounting services and would like to speak to a chartered tax adviser, we are happy to help go through the best procedure with you.
+If you are unsure about these, or if you require a London accountant and would like to speak to a chartered tax adviser, we are happy to help go through the best procedure with you.